Biblical words matter.

 Introduction

-These commentaries stem from my personal experience and study.
-They reflect my perspective on religious doctrine, the narrative that shapes the Christian faith, and how that narrative influences our ability to walk in the footsteps of Jesus.
-Today, Christianity often seems disconnected from the broader cultural conversation—reduced, in many ways, to an inconvenient subculture that increasingly grapples with its spiritual and social identity.
+These commentaries are the result of my personal experience and study.
+They reflect my perspective on Christian doctrine—the narrative that shapes a believer’s faith—and how that narrative influences our ability to walk in the footsteps of Jesus Christ.
+Today, Christianity often seems disconnected from the broader cultural conversation—reduced, in many ways, to an inconvenient subculture that increasingly grapples with spiritual diversity and social identity.
 This growing irrelevance raises a pressing question: why has the Church drifted so far from meaningful engagement with society?
 What concerns me most is how rarely this issue is addressed.
-Church leaders are seldom held accountable for their words or actions from the pulpit—an oversight that, in my view, has a direct and damaging effect on the health of the Church.
+Leadership from the pulpit is more focused on the organisation of the institution itself—an oversight that, in my view, has a direct and damaging effect on the health of the Church.

 About Me

-I was raised with a Christian understanding of life, and my earliest experiences of God were shaped by the Presbyterian Church.
-Some 40 years later, I made a personal decision to accept Jesus Christ as my Lord and Saviour.
-In 2001, I was part of a leadership team that welcomed a new Pastor into our Church.
+My earliest experiences were shaped, but not led, by a Christian view of life—a position that continued for 40 years before I made a personal decision to accept Jesus Christ as my Lord and Saviour.
+In 2001, I was part of a leadership team that welcomed a new Pastor to our Church.
 Not long after, we were confronted with a series of theological and relational challenges that ultimately split the congregation in two.
-It took three subsequent Pastors and many years for the Church to heal from that division.
-I still recall the sadness, anger, and disillusionment that followed—the sense of confusion and the lingering weight of unanswered questions.
-Through that painful time, I realised two things: first, that I knew very little about why I believed; and second, that whatever I did know wasn’t truly my own.
+It took three subsequent Pastors and many years for the Church to heal from this division.
+I still recall the sadness, anger, and disillusionment that followed—the sense of confusion—the lingering weight of unanswered questions.
+Through that experience, I realised two things—that I knew very little about why I believed; and second, that whatever I did know wasn’t truly my own.

 My Latest Commentary